Azure/AzureStackHCI-EvalGuide/nested/steps/4_AzSHCICluster.md

 ![Azure Subscriptions](/media/azure_subscriptions_ga.png "Azure Subscriptions")

-5. You **subscription** should be shown in the main window.
+5. Your **subscription** should be shown in the main window.
 If you have more than one subscription listed here, click the correct one, and in the new blade, copy the **Subscription ID**.

 **NOTE** - If you don't see your desired subscription, in the top right-corner of the Azure portal, click on your user account, and click **Switch directory**, then select an alternative directory.
 Once in the chosen directory, repeat the search for your **Subscription ID** and copy it down.